S8 (Rhine-Main S-Bahn)

 The S8 service of the S-Bahn Rhein-Main system bearing the KBS (German scheduled railway route) number 645.8.
 It is largely concurrent with the S9 service, diverging only to run local through Mainz (which the S9 bypasses).
-It runs 24 hours, 7 days.
+It runs 24 hours, 7 days and serves as a direct airport rail link for the state capitals of Wiesbaden and Mainz to the Frankfurt Airport.

 Routes

 City tunnel

 The city tunnel is an underground, pure S-Bahn route used by almost all services (except for the S7 service which terminates at the central station).
 In a short section between Mühlberg and Offenbach-Kaiserlei a line parallel with the South Main railway is used.